-- Risk 853 Risk that Hywel Dda's response to COVID-19 will be insufficient to address peaks in demand terms of bed space, workforce and equipment and consumables Whilst this had a risk score of 15 when it was entered on the CRR, it was reduced to 5 (within Health Board tolerance) in April 2021 based on estimated COVID demand and the planning undertaken to respond to COVID-19. - Risk 854 The Health Board's response proves to be larger than needed for actual demand This risk has a current risk score of 3 which is significant reduction from the initial risk score of 12.
-The likelihood recognises that limits to the Health Board's ability to grow its bed base reduces the risk of overcapacity and the modelling is informing the scale of gap.
+Risk 853 - Risk that Hywel Dda's response to COVID-19 will be insufficient to address peaks in demand terms of bed space, workforce and equipment and consumables

+Whilst this had a risk score of 15 when it was entered on the CRR, it was reduced to 5 (within Health Board tolerance) in April 2021 based on estimated COVID demand and the planning undertaken to respond to COVID-19.

+Risk 854 - The Health Board's response proves to be larger than Low (3) needed for actual demand to grow its bed base reduces the risk of over-capacity and the modelling is informing the scale of gap.
 It also reflects revised planning assumptions from WG for winter COVID-19 demand which will be close to available field hospital capacity.
 The WG funding process for COVID-19 has been clarified and the current forecast out turn is in line with pre-COVID plans at £25m.
 The likelihood further reduced in light of the growing certainty of achieving the year-end financial target.